 U.S. markets may also be impacted by political and civil unrest occurring in other parts of the world.
-Concerns about the European Union ("EU"), including Britain's notice to the European Council of its decision to exit the EU ("Brexit") and the stability of the EU's sovereign debt, have caused uncertainty and disruption for financial markets globally.
-Continued uncertainties loom over the outcome of the EU's financial support programs.
-It is possible that other EU member states may experience financial troubles in the future, or may choose to follow Britain's lead and leave the EU.
+Concerns about the E.U., including the U.K.'s exit from the E.U. ("Brexit") and the stability of the E.U.'s sovereign debt, have caused uncertainty and disruption for financial markets globally.
+In order to prepare for Brexit, we are taking steps to make certain changes to our European operations in an effort to ensure that we can continue to provide cross-border services in E.U. member states without the need for separate regulatory authorizations in each member state.
+There is also continued uncertainty regarding the outcome of the E.U.'s financial support programs.
+It is possible that other E.U. member states may experience financial troubles in the future, or may choose to follow the U.K.'s lead and leave the E.U.
 Any negative impact on economic conditions and global markets from these developments could adversely affect our business, financial condition, and liquidity.